pivotal-cf/docs-pks/diagnostic-tools.hbs.md

 ## <a id='cluster'></a>SSH into a Kubernetes Cluster VM

 Each Kubernetes cluster corresponds to a BOSH deployment.
-To SSH into a TKGI-provisioned Kubernetes cluster VM using the BOSH CLI, follow the steps below:
+To SSH into a {{ vars.product_short }}-provisioned Kubernetes cluster VM using the BOSH CLI, follow the steps below:

 {{> ssh-cluster-master-node }}